AdobeDocs/workfront.en/help/quicksilver/agile/use-kanban-in-an-agile-team/filter-by-user.md

 To filter a Kanban board:

+1. Main Menu
+1.
+1. Teams
+1. Switch team
+1.
 1. Go to a Kanban board.
 1. Click the Filter drop-down menu on the right side of the Kanban board.
-1. Select one or more users or `Unassigned`.
+1. Select one or more users or **Unassigned**.

    >[!NOTE]
    >
    >
    >
    >
    >  * The column totals do not change based on the filtered results.
 Column totals display the totals for all work items on the board.
-A maximum of fifty cards is displayed by default, but you can click `Show More` to display additional cards.
+A maximum of fifty cards is displayed by default, but you can click **Show More** to display additional cards.
    >  * Filters are not applied to the Backlog column.
    >
    >